-- 118. Data and Evidence has been identified as one of the key principles within the TQEF, it is also a theme that is expected to run through all aspects of quality assurance and enhancement as identified within the framework.
-Broadly, data and evidence will be used in following key ways within the TQEF: - By institutions to gather, collate, analyse, and reflect on their own data and evidence in all aspects of internal review. - By the QAA as part of the external review method and if asked to undertake any additional review work where potential issues have been identified. - By SFC as part of its assurance over the quality and standards delivered at institutions and to provide independent corroboration of what institutions and QAA are telling us about quality assurance and enhancement through the SEAP and external review. - By students to support partnership and engagement in institutions' quality arrangements.
+- 130. Data and Evidence has been identified as one of the key principles within the TQEF, it is also a theme that is expected to run through all aspects of quality assurance and enhancement as identified within the framework.
+Broadly, data and evidence will be used in following key ways within TQEF: - By institutions to gather, collate, analyse, and reflect on their own data and evidence in all aspects of internal review. - By the QAA as part of the external review method and if asked to undertake any additional review work where potential issues have been identified. - By SFC as part of its assurance over the quality and standards delivered at institutions and to provide independent corroboration of what institutions and QAA are telling us about quality assurance and enhancement through the SEAP and external review. - By students to support partnership and engagement in institutions' quality arrangements and support informed student choices on their education journey.